Targeted support for at-risk learners

 Professional Learning and Development (PLD) for alternative providers

-Providers can apply for additional PLD funding to build staff capability to respond to student wellbeing needs.
+Managing/Host schools and their at-risk providers (Alternative Education, Activity Centres, Teen Parent Units and Te Kura At-Risk Gateways) can apply for additional PLD funding to build staff capability to respond to student wellbeing needs in at-risk provision.

-PLD is also intended to upskill staff in dealing with stress, anxiety, and challenging behaviour in students.
+PLD is intended to upskill staff in dealing with stress, anxiety, and challenging behaviour in students.

 Alternative Education (AE) funding for a temporary extension for ākonga aging out of AE only